-- 1. Antelope Valley Fire Protection District

-- 2. Birchim Community Services District

-- 3. Bridgeport Fire Protection District

-- 4. Bridgeport Public Utility District

-- 5. Chalfant Valley Fire/Community Services District

-- 6. Hilton Creek Community Services District
+- 1. Antelope Valley Fire Protection District - 2.
+Birchim Community Services District - 3.
+Bridgeport Fire Protection District - 4.
+Bridgeport Public Utility District - 5.
+Chalfant Valley Fire/Community Services District - 6.
+Hilton Creek Community Services District

 - 7. June Lake Fire Protection District

 - 8. June Lake Public Utility District

 - 9. Lee Vining Fire Protection District

 - 10. Lee Vining Public Utility District

 - 11. Long Valley Fire Protection District

 - 12. Mono City Fire Protection District

 - 13. Paradise Fire Protection District

 - 14. Wheeler Crest Community Services District

 - 15. Wheeler Crest Fire Protection District

 - 16. White Mountain Fire Protection District

 This work was partially funded by a California Development Block Grant (CDBG) awarded to the County by the California Department of Housing and Community Development (HCD) in February 2021.
 Resource Concepts, Inc. (RCI) was awarded the contract for this work through an RFP process approved by the Board of Supervisors on May 10, 2022.
 The intent of this three-phase project was to better understand the exact opportunities and limitations of special districts, as these limitations are a potential barrier to housing production in unincorporated Mono County.
-The final CIP deliverable will be finalized in June 2024 and will go to the Board of Supervisors in May 2024 for review and potential approval.
-The deadline for grant funds to be expended is June 16, 2024.
+The final CIP deliverables were finalized in June 2024 and were approved by the Board of Supervisors in June 2024.
+The deadline for grant funds to be expended was June 16, 2024.